donnemartin/dev-setup/README.md

   <br/>
 </p>

-Coming soon.

-If you'd like to set up a JavaScript web development environment, run the following script:
+[Coming Soon] If you'd like to set up a JavaScript web development environment, run the following script from your local dev-setup directory after synchronizing with the dev-setup repo through [Step 2: Run the bootstrap.sh Script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script):

-    $ ./webdev.sh
+    $ ./webdev.sh  # coming soon

 [Section 6: JavaScript Web Development](#section-6-javascript-web-development) describes the installed packages and usage.